Zeioth/none-ls-autoload.nvim/README.md

 ### How to install them

-* You install the dependency
+* You install the dependency.
 * Then you tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.

 ```lua